conda-forge/conda-forge.github.io/blog/2024-10-15-python-noarch-variants.md

-so that the compiled extension has higher priority and the pure Python extension has lower priority, which makes the conda solver use the `noarch: python` variant if no suitable compiled variant is not available.
+so that the compiled extension has higher priority and the pure Python extension has lower priority, which makes the conda solver use the `noarch: python` variant if no suitable compiled variant is available.
 One issue is that the linter might not like selectors on noarch recipes.
 We added an option

 ```yaml